apache/flink-cdc/docs/content/docs/deployment/kubernetes.md

 - Enabled Kubernetes DNS.
 - `default` service account with [RBAC](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/resource-providers/native_kubernetes/#rbac) permissions to create, delete pods.

-If you have problems setting up a Kubernetes cluster, then take a look at [how to setup a Kubernetes cluster](https://kubernetes.io/docs/setup/).
+If you have problems setting up a Kubernetes cluster, please take a look at [how to setup a Kubernetes cluster](https://kubernetes.io/docs/setup/).

 ## Session Mode